 The plans are well priced (if you get a two year term), especially considering that all packages come with unlimited disk space and unlimited bandwidth, as well as a free Let’s Encrypt certificate.
 You do still need to purchase a domain name.

 You can purchase the plans in terms ranging from one month to three years.
 However, the catch is, all terms less than two years are pricey, so to benefit from the best pricing, you need to take a lengthy two or three year term.

-Customer service is 24/7/365, albeit via a limited number of channels e.g., email only.
-What’s more frustrating is the fact that you are expected to wait up to two business days to get a response.
+Customer service operates 24/7/365, but it is only available through a limited number of channels, such as email.
+What’s even more frustrating is that you may have to wait up to two business days to receive a response.

 I sent an email midday on a weekday and waited for three business days without a response.
 It’s a shame because there aren’t even any help documents to refer to while you wait.